vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/5_EFFECTABILITY_CAUSAL_AND_KARMA.md

 CRITICISM OF THE RIVAL THEORY OF THE SANKHYA.

-According to the Sāükhya, liberation is nothing but the cessation of the activity of prakrti towards a particular puruṣa.
+According to the Sāūkhya, liberation is nothing but the cessation of the activity of prakrti towards a particular puruṣa.
 But it may be asked: if puruṣa is never really affected in any way and is simply pure consciousness, (puṣkara palāśavannirlepah kintu cetanah) in itself it must ever be the same; why is it then that prakrti is not active towards the so called liberated ?
 It cannot be said that the activity of praksti requires the presence of the old habits of experience of Buddhi (karmasamskāra) as a prompting cause, and because all the samskāras of the past actions of the liberated are destroyed, there is, therefore, nothing to prompt prakrti to work for the liberated; for, the opponent then may be asked : "what is it that is responsible for the destruction of

 1. T. A., VI, 106-7.
 2. T. A., VI, 108.